 - Star Trek:

 - While not the first Bajoran seen on screen, Ro Laren was the first with any real amount of screen time.
 In an episode she shows a more religious side (compared to Geordi).
 Come Star Trek: Deep Space Nine, religion became the Bajorans' hat.
 A rather mild example, though, but conspicuous because of Star Trek: The Next Generation's atheist tenor.
-They also acquired the hat that the Bajorans who weren't saintly calm spiritual leaders were generally short-tempered ex-terrorists (it didn't help that the main Bajoran character in DS9 was a Suspiciously Similar Substitute for Ensign Ro when Michelle Forbes wouldn't commit to being a regular character.)
+They also acquired the hat that the Bajorans who weren't saintly calm spiritual leaders were generally short-tempered ex-terrorists.
+(It didn't help that the main Bajoran character in DS9 was a Suspiciously Similar Substitute for Ensign Ro when Michelle Forbes wouldn't commit to being a regular character.)
 Ironically, when Ro Laren became a main character in the Star Trek: Deep Space Nine Relaunch novels they distinguished her from Kira by saying she wasn't religious, and thought the Sufficiently Advanced Aliens in the wormhole were simply that.

 - The Klingons in TNG famously follow this trope— but only to a point.
 In the Original Series, they were conniving bastards and Soviet standins.
 Enter Proud Warrior Race Guy Worf, and ever after Klingon culture is all about honor and the warrior tradition.
 However, there's a degree of subversion to it.
 In one episode, Riker serves on a Klingon ship as part of an exchange program.
 He assumes that they'll all be stoic Proud Warrior Race Guys just like Worf, but instead he sees them telling jokes and being casual around each-other.
 Then in later episodes, it turns out that their warrior code is something they often don't live up to, with a lot of conniving and even craven bastardry still going on.
 It turns out that Worf, because he was raised apart from Klingon society by human parents, was representing his own very highly idealized, even downright inaccurate, vision of his race with lines like "A Klingon does not laugh."

-- Also, in Star Trek: The Next Generation, There is Guinan the Barkeep, who was always eager to listen to people and offer advice.
-We later learn she is not human, and even later that she is from a race whose hat is "listening".
+- In Star Trek: The Next Generation there is Guinan the Barkeep, who was always eager to listen to people and offer advice.
+We later learn she is not human, and even later that she is from the El-Aurians, a race whose hat is "listening".

 - On the Lois and Clark show, Clark decided to wait for marriage.
 A cute gesture?
 When the New Kryptonians show up, they tell him it's a racial quirk.

 - In Stargate, Ra is an evil alien overlord (and sole member of his race seen on screen).
 Come Stargate SG-1, Ra's race, the Goa'uld, has a Hat of being evil overlords posing as deities (with some exceptions like the Tok'Ra).